nasa/progpy/docs/_sources/auto_examples/sim_battery_eol.rst

     import matplotlib.pyplot as plt

-    from prog_models.models import BatteryElectroChem as Battery
+    from progpy.models import BatteryElectroChem as Battery

     def run_example():
         # Step 1: Create a model object